U.S.-EU Dialogue Project Update

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

-Overview: In January 2012, the NAIC, the Federal Insurance Office (FIO) of the U.S. Department of the Treasury, the European Insurance and Occupational Pensions Authority (EIOPA) and the European Commission (EC) agreed to participate in an U.S.-EU Dialogue Project.
-The Dialogue Project was established to deepen insight into the overall design, function and objectives of the key aspects of the insurance regulatory regimes in the U.S. and EU, and to identify important characteristics of both regimes.
-The Dialogue Project is led by a steering committee that includes three top supervisory officials from the U.S. and three from the EU.
-The Steering Committee chose key topics they consider to be fundamentally important to a sound regulatory regime that protects policyholders and financial stability.
+Overview: In January 2012, the NAIC, the Federal Insurance Office (FIO) of the U.S. Department of the Treasury, the European Insurance and Occupational Pensions Authority (EIOPA) and the European Commission (EC) agreed to participate in the EU-U.S. Insurance Dialogue Project ("Project").
+The Project was established to deepen insight into the overall design, function and objectives of the key aspects of the insurance regulatory regimes in the U.S. and EU, and to identify important characteristics of both regimes.
+The Project is led by a steering committee that includes three top supervisory officials from the U.S. and three from the EU.
+The Steering Committee choses key topics they consider to be fundamentally important to a sound regulatory regime that protects policyholders and financial stability.

 In September 2012, a comprehensive draft report on the commonalities and differences between the jurisdictions in key areas of supervision was produced for public comment.
-Two public hearings were held in October 2012 to offer participants a chance to comment on the Dialogue Project's draft report.
+Two public hearings were held in October 2012 to offer participants a chance to comment on the Project's draft report.
 Based on the comments received, a revised final report was released in December 2012 entitled "EU-U.S. Dialogue Project Technical Committee Reports Comparing Certain Aspects of the Insurance Supervisory and Regulatory Regimes in the European Union and the United States".
-Based on the report, the Steering Committee also agreed on a "Way Forward" plan, which outlined common objectives and initiatives for the parties to be pursued over the next five years, through 2017.
-In April 2014, the Steering Committee met to discuss further steps to be integrated into the five-year plan.
-In July 2014, an update to the Way Forward was released which outlined progress to date on the project and reaffirmed the commitment to the project.
+Based on the report, in 2014 the Steering Committee also agreed on a "Way Forward" plan through 2017 which outlined common objectives and initiatives for the parties to be pursued over the next five years and hosted annual public events.